Image Search vs. Text Search in eCommerce

 The second question is how much of an added benefit will the retailer have in terms of engagement/conversion/revenues by auto extracting tags from images?
 As mentioned below, costs for such a high accuracy image extraction engine are higher than text tagging, leading to higher prices for the customer.

-A personalization engine like Tagalys can be applied across any channel where a visitor is likely to discover products.
-This could be a listing page, search results or a recommendations widgets.
+A personalization engine like Tagalys can be applied to any channel where a visitor is likely to discover products.
+This could be a listing page, search results, or recommendations widgets.